-Reading: 1 Peter 1
+Today's Bible Reading: 1 Peter 1

 Thinking and Reflecting

-A brief summary might take a form similar to the following.
-Because God has a plan for those who put their faith in Jesus, faith is precious and leads to salvation.
-Conduct consistent with faith is an essential part of a new life (1:13-2:3) and a new identity (2:4-10).
-Christians act in such a way as to be examples in every relationship of life, even when good conduct is incomprehensible in the view of the world and results in hostility and persecution (3:13-17).
-Remaining firm in the faith makes one like Jesus -even in participating in his suffering, and also in freedom from sin (4:1-6).
+A brief summary could look something like this.
+Because God has a plan for those who put their faith in Jesus, faith is precious and leads to salvation (1:3-12).
+Conduct consistent with faith is an essential part of having a new life (1:13-2:3) and receiving a new identity (2:4-10).
+Christians should act in such a way as to be examples in every relationship of life, even when their good conduct is incomprehensible in the eyes of the world and results in hostility and persecution (3:13-17).
+Remaining firm in the faith makes a person like Jesus -- participating in his suffering and knowing freedom from sin (4:1-6).
 Ultimately, God is the one who establishes, strengthens, and perfects our faith (5:10-11).

 Father God, use my time of reading and study to strengthen and perfect my faith.
 Give me more complete understanding of your will in my life.
-Thank you for the blessings of your grace in my life-new life, living hope, and certain inheritance.
+Thank you for the blessings of your grace in my life--new life, living hope, and certain inheritance.
 Help me endure during times of difficulty, keeping my mind focused on your grace exhibited in Jesus, in whose name and by whose power I pray, Amen.